LakeinLove/Mage-The-Awakening/Peoples/Ephemeral Entities/Ephemeral Entities.md

 - Entities can sense sources of Essence or [[Mana]] appropriate for their needs from up to a mile away.
 The “Seek” Numen increases this range.
 - Ephemeral entities regain one point of Essence per day they are in proximity to any Condition relating to them — ghosts are sustained by staying near their Anchors and spirits in [[The Shadow]] feed upon Resonance.
 - Ephemeral entities can attempt to steal Essence or [[Mana]] from beings of the same type — ghosts from ghosts, spirits from spirits, etc. The attacking entity rolls Power + Finesse, contested by the victim’s Power + Resistance.
 If the attacker succeeds, it steals up to the successes in Essence or [[Mana]], as long as the victim has Essence or [[Mana]] remaining to lose.
 - Spirits may attempt to gorge themselves on a source of appropriate Essence.
-Once per day, when in proximity (even if it’s on the other side of [[the Gauntlet]]) to a suitable Condition, a spirit can roll Power + Finesse, regaining successes in Essence.
+Once per day, when in proximity (even if it’s on the other side of [[The Gauntlet]]) to a suitable Condition, a spirit can roll Power + Finesse, regaining successes in Essence.
 If the spirit is still in [[The Shadow]], the dice pool is penalized according to [[The Gauntlet#Gauntlet Strength|Gauntlet Strength]].

 ### Attributes and Skills